AdobeDocs/audience-manager.fr-FR/help/using/integration/media-data-integration/click-data-pixels.md

 ## Réponse

 The response redirects the browser to the [!DNL URL] specified in the `d_rd` parameter.
-La chaîne de réponse peut inclure des valeurs générées par l&#39;une des macros prises en charge ci-dessous.
+La chaîne de réponse peut inclure des valeurs générées par l'une des macros prises en charge ci-dessous.

 Based on the above example, the browser is redirected to the following [!DNL URL]: